robertluo/fun-map/README.md

 ```

 Notice the above example looks like a prismatic graph, with the difference that a fun-map remains a map, so it can be composed like a map, like `merge` with other map, `assoc` plain value, etc.

-Though you should watch out that fun-map does not compute dependencies of keys and the function in a value will just be invoked once, re-assoc a value will not cause its dependents re-invoke.

 Fun-map also can be nested, so you could `get-in` or `update-in`.